1725 English cricket season

-In English cricket, the earliest matches known to have involved the Duke of Richmond and Sir William Gage took place in 1725.
-They were the two main patrons of cricket in Sussex and, for several years, their teams often opposed the Kent teams of rival patron Edwin Stead.
+In English cricket, the earliest matches known to have involved the 2nd Duke of Richmond and Sir William Gage took place in the 1725 season.
 The Artillery Ground in Finsbury, soon to become the sport's major venue, was mentioned in a cricketing context for the first time.
 However, the Honourable Artillery Company was expressing its disapproval of the ground being used for cricket.

 Matches on 15 and 20 July

-Thomas Howard, 8th Duke of Norfolk.
+Thomas Howard, 8th Duke of Norfolk hosted a cricket match at Bury Hill on 20 July 1725.

-The picture was painted in 1725.

-Richmond had written a letter to Gage in July, inviting him to form a team for a match to be played on the 20th.
+Richmond had written a letter to Gage in July, inviting him to form a team for a match (Note: Any match listed in the ACS' Important Match Guide (1981) is historically important, and therefore of the highest standard, whether or not a scorecard might exist.
+The same applies to numerous matches discovered by researchers since 1981.
+For further information, see First-class cricket.) to be played on the 20th.
 Gage replied on the 16th: